 November was a fun month.
-We celebrated Thanksgiving with my family in Virginia, ran a 5K, had wood floors laid in our family room, started decorating our new house for Christmas, hosted Friendsgiving, celebrated David’s 19th birthday, and I posted quite a few party looks for the blog.
+We celebrated Thanksgiving with my family in Virginia, ran a 5K, had wood floors laid in our family room, started decorating our new house for Christmas, hosted Friendsgiving, celebrated D’s 19th birthday, and I posted quite a few party looks for the blog.
 My favorite was this gorgeous cocktail dress.
 I also loved this leopard sweater outfit.

 While December isn’t over yet, it’s pretty clear my Winter Wardrobe Essentials will be the most popular post this month.

 And I’ll name this ruffle cuff sweater dress as my favorite outfit, but I also loved these looks with Ann Taylor and this pink turtleneck with grey jeans and snakeskin booties.

 Also in December, C turned 16, and I took her to NYC for her birthday.